jrvansuita/ShoppingList/README.md

  * Set prices and quantities.
  * Share the shopping lists as text.
  * Share the shopping lists as file.
- * Importing shopping lists files.
+ * Exporting/Importing shopping lists as files.
+ * Scheduling future shops.
+ * Barcode scanner.